phaserjs/phaser/README.md

 * Text.inputEnabled allows you to enable all input events over Text objects: dragging, clicking, etc - anything that works on a Sprite works on Text now too.
 * Phaser.Ellipse added.
 A fully compatible port of the PIXI.Ellipse class, can be used in Sprite/Image hitArea tests.
 * Phaser.Polygon added.
 A fully compatible port of the PIXI.Polygon class, can be used in Sprite/Image hitArea tests.
+* InputHandler.pixelPerfectOver - performs a pixel perfect check to see if any pointer is over the current object (warning: very expensive!)
+* InputHandler.pixelPerfectClick - performs a pixel perfect check but only when the pointer touches/clicks on the current object.

 New Examples: